Papaya – Fruit of the Angels

 When Christopher Columbus first tasted papaya, he called it “Fruit of the Angels“.

-Papaya is sweet and juicy and it offers numerous health benefits.
+Papaya is sweet and juicy, and it offers numerous health benefits.
 It improves digestion, prevents heart disease, arthritis, lung disease, and eye disorders.
 Papaya is an excellent source of vitamin A and C and a good source of fiber and folate.
 It is low in calories and sodium and high in potassium.
 It helps to lower high cholesterol levels.

 Grab a papaya fruit, remove the skin and seeds and cut it into bite size pieces.
 Eat as it is.